-- 1. One shareholder and anyone who is specially related with the former shall not possess in excess of 30% (hereinafter referred to as the "upper limit of possession of stocks per person") of the total stocks issued by a REIT with an exception provided by Enforcement Decree of REICA: - 2.
+- One shareholder and anyone who is specially related with the former shall not possess in excess of 30% (hereinafter referred to as the "upper limit of possession of stocks per person") of the total stocks issued by a REIT with an exception provided by Enforcement Decree of REICA; - 2.
 Where a stockholder and the especially related person (hereinafter referred to as the "same person") possess stocks of a REIT in excess of the upper limit of possession of stocks per person in violation of paragraph (1), the extent of exercise of voting right shall be limited to the upper limit of possession of stocks per person. - 3.
-At least 30% of the shares must be offered to the public within six months from official permission.5
+At least 30% (20% for the period up to December 31, 2012) of the shares must be offered to the public within six months from official permission.

-However, the above limitations do not apply to the case where certain shareholders (ex.
-Korean National Pension Corporation, etc) holds 30% or more shares in REICA.
+However, the above mentioned limitations do not apply to the case where certain shareholders (ex.
+Korean National Pension Corporation, etc) hold 30% or more shares in REICA.